nicolastonon/IPHCFlatTree/README.md

 /THQ_Hincl_13TeV-madgraph-pythia8_TuneCUETP8M1/RunIISummer16MiniAODv2-PUMoriond17_80X_mcRun2_asymptotic_2016_TrancheIV_v6-v1/MINIAODSIM
 ...
 ```
 (NB : if you add several samples at once, they will each yield a separate task.
-The merging has to be done at the NTupleProducer level)
+The merging of files, e.g. of several extensions of one sample, has to be done at the NTupleProducer level)

 * **submit.zsh** - modify the following :
 ```
 ...
-slist="list.txt" //Text file containing datasets names ver="XXX" //Version name, e.g. "tHqProd" prodv="/store/user/YOUR_USERNAME/FlatTree/${ver}/" //Will store output files on dpm/store ...
+ver="XXX" //Version name, e.g. "tHqProd"
+prodv="/store/user/YOUR_USERNAME/FlatTree/${ver}/" //Will store output files on dpm/store ...